bisonbrah/wp-local-media-proxy/README.md

 ### General Enhancements
 - Add internationalization support for admin notices and UI.
-- Create an uninstall script (`uninstall.php`) to clean up plugin options and database entries on removal.
+- Update the uninstall script (`uninstall.php`) to clean up plugin options and database entries on removal.
 - Develop a database upgrade routine to handle future changes or new features requiring schema updates.
 - Add a field on the production side of the plugin to specify approved domains for proxy requests (additional security).

 ### Documentation
 - Improve documentation and include screenshots of the settings page.

+## Contributing

+This is my first public plugin, so I'm learning as I go!
+Ideas, feedback, and contributions from everyone (especially other beginners) are very welcome.

+- [Open an issue](https://github.com/bisonbrah/wp-local-media-proxy/issues) to discuss bugs or feature ideas.
+- Fork the repo and submit a pull request with your proposed changes.
+- If you're new to contributing (like me!), don't hesitate to ask questions in the issues — let's figure it out together!

+---

+## License

+This plugin is open source, released under the [GPL v3](LICENSE.txt).